lukebemish/lesslazyitems/README.md

 should allow for as much IDE support as possible on IntelliJ if the appropriate plugin is installed; I have not tested much with Eclipse or other IDEs.
 The mod builds through gradle; it should still build correctly even if some files are filled with apparent errors.

+*Note: from what testing I have done, this project will __not__ run correctly through eclipse.
+If you are using eclipse, you may need to run either by running the runClient gradle task or through the command line.
+I have not been able to find any easy way around this; you are best off running the proper gradle tasks directly.*